daveprowse/prom-course/labs/lab-01/lab-01.md

 There are a variety of ways to install Prometheus.
 For example, you can do a basic installation from source, from package manager, install to Docker, or use my provided script.

-**For this webinar I recommend using the Bash script.** However, if you are uncomfortable executing other people's scripts, or have any issues with it, install via package manager.
+**For this video course I recommend using the Bash script.** However, if you are uncomfortable executing other people's scripts, or have any issues with it, install via package manager.

 ## Scripted Installation

-The included `prometheus-install` script is designed for Ubuntu 22.04/24.04 Server and Debian 12 Server (x64 platform) and has been tested on both.
+The included `prometheus-install` script is designed for Ubuntu 22.04/24.04 Server and Debian 12 Server (amd64 and arm64 platforms) and has been tested on both.

 > IMPORTANT!
 This script is designed to install newer versions of Prometheus.
 However, the version installed may not be an LTS version, and it may have compatibility issues with some Linux distros and with some Prometheus add-ons and graphing utilities.